borisvassilev/lir/README.md

 same directory.
 Open it with your web browser!
 ~~~~

-(In this README, the tab character in this file will probably become 4 spaces.
-Just take the original file from the link above.)

 Generate the final document and open it in your web browser ([here is what I get](http://borisvassilev.github.io/lir/show-size.html)).
 Look around.
 If you like what you see, you should go on by reading the Tutorial for a somewhat longer introduction.